Ahmed20150/EasyTravel/README.md

   - `DELETE /deleteAll`: Delete all records from the "uploads.chunks", "uploads.files", and "files" collections.
   - `GET /getbasestring`: Fetch the base64 string of a file based on the provided username.

+- **gift**
+  - GET /search/:name: Search for gifts by name (case-insensitive) and exclude archived gifts.
+  - GET /: Get all non-archived gift items.
+  - GET /:id: Get a specific gift item by its ID.
+  - GET /filter/itemsWithRevenue: Get gift items with calculated revenue (optional filter by name).
+  - GET /filter/byDate: Get gift items with revenue, filtered by a specific date.
+  - GET /filter/byMonth: Get gift items with revenue, filtered by a specific month.
+  - POST /createGiftItem: Create a new gift item in the database.
+  - POST /purchase/:id: Increment the purchase count and decrease quantity by 1, and notify the seller if the gift is out of stock.
+  - POST /:id/review: Add a review to a specific gift item.

 ## Tests
 - **Postman Tests:**
   Requests were tested using Postman collections for: